Mephisto (Marvel Comics): "Heroes Reborn"

-After being killed by Deadpool and going to Hell after his death for unspecified war crimes, Phil Coulson makes a deal with Mephisto to be restored to life in exchange for his fealty, with Mephisto creating simulacrums of the Squadron Supreme of America for him to control as a United States-sponsored superhero team.
-Coulson later wines with Mephisto while discussing his own plans to destroy the Avengers.
+After being killed by Deadpool and going to Hell after his death for unspecified war crimes, Phil Coulson makes a deal with Mephisto to be restored to life in exchange for his fealty, with Mephisto creating simulacrums of the Squadron Supreme for him to control as a United States-sponsored superhero team.
 After acquiring the Pandemonium Cube, Coulson uses it to rewrite reality in Mephisto's name, erasing the Avengers from existence and making himself the President of the United States.
-After his role in the reality change is discovered and he is defeated by his former idol Captain America, Coulson is imprisoned in the Pandemonium Cube by Mephisto as punishment and brought before a collection of Mephisto's counterparts from 615 other universes, with whom Mephisto proposes forming a "Council of Red" for multiversal conquest.
+After his role in the reality change is discovered and he is defeated by Captain America, Coulson is imprisoned in the Pandemonium Cube by Mephisto as punishment and brought before 615 of Mephisto's alternate universe counterparts, with whom Mephisto proposes forming a "Council of Red" for multiversal conquest.

-"Sinister War"

-Doctor Strange later visited Mephisto at the Hotel Inferno asking about what was wrong with Peter Parker's soul as well as how Harry Osborn was seemingly revived as Kindred.
-It was during this confrontation that Mephisto confesses his true motivations for erasing the marriage of the Parkers, as at some undisclosed point in the future he finally seizes control of Earth, only for his reign to be ended by either Spider-Man or his daughter.
-Striking a deal with Peter to affect his soul and erasing both his marriage with Mary Jane and their daughter was Mephisto's way of ensuring that that future would never come to pass in either scenario.
-Mephisto is also revealed as the one responsible for the torment and creation of the Kindred twins (the souls of Sarah and Gabriel, clones previously created by a temporarily insane Harry when he was alive and a posthumous A.I. of him to pose as the children of his father and Gwen Stacy, merged with the A.I. in physical demonic forms) as part of his long game waged against Peter Parker and the Osborn family, as well for Norman Osborn's initial transformations into the Green Goblin, having long ago made a deal with him in exchange for Harry's soul.
-Strange strikes a deal with Mephisto to have Harry's soul returned to the body of his clone as the clone is dying, alongside the Kindred twins.
+Masters of Evil

+Mephisto approaches Doom Supreme and suggests to him that he put together a team to combat the Avengers.
+Doom Supreme takes Mephisto's offer and forms a multiversal version of the Masters of Evil consisting of Kid Thanos, Dark Phoenix, King Killmonger, Ghost Goblin, and Black Skull.

+After the Council of Reds are decimated by the Avengers, Mephisto absorbs the last remaining member, claiming that the Council of Reds had served their purpose.
+As Mephisto returns to Earth-616 during prehistoric times, Kid Thanos informs him that Ghost Goblin and King Killmonger are dead, Black Skull was stripped of his Symbiote, and Doom Supreme and Dark Phoenix have fled.
+Mephisto is ultimately defeated and returned to Hell.